Chamber of Commerce Traveling Cup

 The Chamber of Commerce Traveling Cup is a traveling trophy continuously awarded to the winner of the American college football rivalry game between the Dakota State Trojans and the Dakota Wesleyan Tigers.
 The Trojans currently are in the Frontier Conference and the Tigers are currently in the Great Plains Athletic Conference.

 Series history

-The Dakota State Trojans hold a 35–29–1 all-time series lead against the Dakota Wesleyan Tigers.
+The Dakota Wesleyan Tigers hold a 41–38–1 all-time series lead against the Dakota State Trojans.
 However, the Chamber of Commerce Traveling Cup wasn't introduced to the rivalry until 2017.
-Since then the Trojans hold a series lead of 6–1.
+Since then the Trojans hold a series lead of 7–2.

 There was no game held in 2020 due to the COVID-19 pandemic.

 Notable games

 August 25, 2017: Dakota State upset No. 17 Dakota Wesleyan in the first ever game for the Chamber of Commerce Traveling Cup.
 It was also the first time that Dakota State had beat Dakota Wesleyan at Trojan Field since 1999.

 August 29, 2024: This was the inaugural game for the Trojans at Brian Kern Family Stadium.
 This game also marked the highest margin of victory, 31 points, in the trophy's history.